Thedxj/Dani-car-demo/README.md

 This will launch the keyboard teleoperation node that allows you to control the movement of the robot.

 ### Contributing
 If you would like to contribute to this project, please fork the repository and submit pull requests.
-We welcome any contributions that can improve the simulation and its functionalities.
+We welcome any contributions that can improve the simulation and its functionalities..